- Download our Moving to South Africa Guide (PDF)

-The South African education system consists of three types of schools: independent schools, government schools and governing body-funded public schools.
+The South African education system consists of independent schools and government schools.

 Private education is far more expensive than public education, but generally offers high standards and ample resources.
 Fees are steep, though, and these schools are attended mostly by children from middle- and high-income families.

 Public schools in South Africa

-Public schools depend entirely on the government for funding and supplies.
+Many of South Africa's public schools depend on the government for funding and supplies.
 Each province is responsible for ensuring its schools are equipped and have enough money to run properly.
 As a result, standards vary immensely, depending on the efficiency and wealth of the province.